bangtianliu/MatRox_RU/README.md

 ```

-After the script is finished, all graphs are available under $HOME/MatRox_RU/build/sympiler/ and $WORK/MatRox_RU/build/sympiler/ in order in Comet and Stampede2 servers.
+After the script is finished, all graphs are available under $HOME/MatRox_RU/Figures/ and $WORK/MatRox_RU/Figures/ in order in Comet and Stampede2 servers.
+Figures are stored under the directory of the figure number.
 The replicate_ppopp20.sh script installs MatRox, downloads datasets, generates graph data, and finally plot graphs.
 All steps are commented inside the script.
 The instruction for plotting each graph separately is available in the Figures folder.

 Similar trend should be visible in other architectures.
 General installation and running instructions are explained as following.